Unidata/MetPy/CONTRIBUTING.md

 Once we're all happy with the pull request, it's time for it to get merged in.
 Only the maintainers can merge pull requests and you should never merge a pull request you have commits on as it circumvents the code review.
 If this is your first or second pull request, we'll likely help by rebasing and cleaning up the commit history for you.
-As your developement skills increase, we'll help you learn how to do this.
+As your development skills increase, we'll help you learn how to do this.